brybry192/cat-detector/README.md

-cat detected in images/Bombay_101.jpg with probability 0.98 cat detected in images/British_Shorthair_101.jpg with probability 0.99 cat detected in images/IMG_3616_mac.jpg with probability 0.83 cat detected in images/Maine_Coon_101.jpg with probability 0.98 cat detected in images/Persian_101.jpg with probability 1.00 cat detected in images/Plants_IMG_3447_detected.jpg with probability 0.49
+cat detected in images/Bombay_101.jpg with probability 0.98 cat detected in images/British_Shorthair_101.jpg with probability 0.99 cat detected in images/IMG_3616_mac.jpg with probability 0.83 cat detected in images/Mac_IMG_0875.jpg with probability 0.94 cat detected in images/Mac_IMG_0889.jpg with probability 1.00 cat detected in images/Maine_Coon_101.jpg with probability 0.98 cat detected in images/Persian_101.jpg with probability 1.00 cat detected in images/Plants_IMG_3447_detected.jpg with probability 0.49